 The pandemic exposed the lack of preparedness among many businesses when transitioning their operations offsite.
 Leaders of these companies had long believed that remote work would lead to a decline in productivity.
 Unfortunately, cybercriminals saw an opportunity in this unpreparedness and took advantage of numerous organizations.
 Today, we’ll discuss the essential measures to secure your endpoints while supporting a remote workforce.

-Some of the tools and strategies needed to keep your business’ data and infrastructure safe could be new to your business.
-Still, many of them are actions that any organization looking to secure their IT would take for the most part.
-Let’s look at some of the strategies used to connect remote endpoints.
+While some of the tools and strategies required to safeguard your business’s data and infrastructure may be new to you, many are standard practices for organizations looking to enhance their IT security.
+Let’s explore some of the strategies used to connect remote endpoints.

 Combating Phishing for Remote Workers

-Going a step further, it should be a priority for your organization’s IT department to install a comprehensive threat intelligence system.
-Threats are constantly changing and evolving, so your defenses will also have to.
-Most threat intelligence systems include a set of detection rules that identify threats as they develop quickly.
-This will at the very least keep your IT support staff in the know about potential threats to your business’ IT.
+To stay ahead of constantly evolving threats, it is essential for your organization’s IT department to implement a comprehensive threat intelligence system.
+Threats change rapidly, and your defenses must adapt accordingly.
+Most threat intelligence systems include detection rules that swiftly identify emerging threats, keeping your IT support staff informed about potential risks to your business.